B Vitamins and Coenzymes - What are the health benefits of these nutritional supplements?

 Pork, loin, roasted (3 oz.)
 33%

-Folic acid, also known as folate, generally functions in cooperation with vitamin
+Also known as folate, it generally functions in cooperation with vitamin

 B12 in many metabolic reactions, including the synthesis of DNA.
 Folic acid helps reduce